 Moreover, different content types affix themselves to different stages of the sales funnel.
-You’ll need to include a strong mix of awareness and discovery-focussed SEO-optimised blog content and video balanced with product guides and case studies that revolve around your products, services and business processes.
+You’ll need to include a strong mix of awareness and discovery-focused SEO-optimized blog content and video balanced with product guides and case studies that revolve around your products, services, and business processes.

 This illustrates both “what our business knows, and our expertise” combined with “what we do, and how we can help you”.

 A fresh lick of paint and a spot of TLC can breathe new life into old and existing content.